build2-packaging/libigl/README.md

 - Unit tests are not provided for all modules of libigl.
 For such cases, only basic inclusion tests are used.
 - For now, there is no stub package `libigl` that allows you to include all other modules at once by using `import igl = libigl%lib{igl}`.
 It is likely that it wouldn't be used that much.
 - The generated `pkg-config` files for installation seem weird as preprocess options are missing and too many libraries are stated as link targets.
 Take a look into it, again.

-### Precompiled Static Libraries
-- All precompiled static libraries use the suffix `-compiled` in their name.
-The suffix `-precompiled` seems not to be fitting as the library itself is provided in its compiled form.
-Also, it is longer.
-Using the approach to instead add the suffix `-binless` to header-only libraries, was tempting.
-But `libigl` mainly advertises itself as header-only library with the additional option to be used in compiled form.
-So, it was more consistent the other way around.

 ### `core` Module
 - For MSVC on Windows and for some source files, we need the `/bigobj` compile option.
 Currently, we apply it to all source files.
 This is probably overkill.
 Instead, we should figure out which of the source files need this option and adjust it in the precompiled static build and also the overall tests and tutorials.